ramon-astudillo/vimbox/ROADMAP.md

     - [ ] Fix can not create encrypted files at top level in dropbox
     - hash only file name, rather than path?

-- [ ] Fix viewing files but not editing them does not trigger delete locally
 - [ ] Fix creating files with same name as folders
     - api-error not indicative enough